Sunday, March 22, 2026

 Materials required for this card are:

-Card Stock: basic white, pretty peacock, vellum
+Card Stock: basic white, night of navy

-Embossing Folders: timber 3D
+Embossing Folders: exposed brick 3D, joined together 3D

-1. Start with a base card 14.5 x 21 scored at 10.5, white layer 14 x 10, dsp layer 13.5 x 9.5, vellum layers 3 x 9.5 (sentiment), 7 x 13 leaves
+Start with a basic card base 14.5 x 21 scored at 10.5, white 14 x 10 (backing layer, 10 x 8 (middle section), 10 x 5.5 (sentiment), blue 6 x 10 (outer sections)

 If you wish to buy any of the items used, go to contacting me at the top of the page for details of how to order.